 - 1. Students with documented disabilities shall be reasonably accommodated (See AR 4115 Academic Adjustments for Students with Disabilities) for exams taken outside of the scheduled time period.
-DSPS, the instructor, and the student will determine the time of the rescheduled exam.
+DSPS, the instructor, and the student will determine the time of the rescheduled exam in compliance with ADA requirements.
 The exam will take place at a time and date as close to the original exam time and date as possible. - 2.
-If a scheduling conflict arises, an instructor may allow a student to take the final examination with another of that instructor's sections.
-However, the instructor is not obligated to provide these alternatives to students when these time conflicts occur.
+If a student has an extenuating circumstance that results in a scheduling conflict, an instructor may allow a student to take the final examination with another of that instructor's sections.
+However, the instructor is not obligated to provide this alternative. - 3.
+If the official final examination schedule presents an exam time conflict, the affected student and instructors must arrive at a reasonable solution.
+Any conflict resolution must be approved by the Department Chair or the Vice-President of Academic Affairs.